Unite the Right: White supremacists rally in Virginia

-Hundreds of far-right activists have gathered in the US city of Charlottesville, Virginia, to rally against plans to remove a Confederate statue, prompting the city to declare a "local emergency" amid clashes.

-Announced on Saturday morning, the declaration of a local emergency has enabled local authorities to obtain additional resources and render the rally an "unlawful public assembly".

-Writing on Twitter, Virginia Governor Terry McAuliffe also announced a state of emergency to "aid response to violence at the alt-right rally in Charlottesville".
+Pepper spray, batons and makeshift weapons were used as far-right demonstrators brawled with counter-protesters throughout Saturday.

-Organised by Jason Kessler, a former journalist and member of the Proud Boys, an ultra-nationalist group, Saturday's "Unite the Right" rally was slated to be one of the largest white supremacist events in recent US history.
+Organised by Jason Kessler, a former journalist and member of the Proud Boys, an ultra-nationalist group, the "Unite the Right" rally was planned to voice opposition to the removal of a Confederate statue and has been described as one of the largest white supremacist events in recent US history.

+Writing on Twitter on Saturday morning, Virginia Governor Terry McAuliffe announced a state of emergency to "aid response to violence at the alt-right rally in Charlottesville".

 It is the third event of its type to be held in Charlottesville, a university town of 46,000 people, throughout the last four months.